Kidney transplant is often a better treatment option than dialysis for kidney failure,

 Palliative care focuses on improving your quality of life—not just in your

 body but also in your mind and spirit.
+It can be used at any point in the course of your kidney disease.
 Some people combine palliative care

 If you are interested in palliative care,

 talk to your doctor.
 He or she may be able to manage your care or refer you to

 a doctor who specializes in this type of care.